lmalvins/base-ui-api-taf/README.md

 ### Spec File Structure
 The specification file for API tests is similar to the one used for UI testing, but it has some specific configurations for handling API interactions.

-- A main `test` for orders/esims creation/verification wich is extending from `the base-api-test-fixture.ts` fixture, it receives the `airaloService` and `token` from the fixture.
+- A main `test` for orders/esims creation/verification which is extending from `the base-api-test-fixture.ts` fixture, and receives the `airaloService` and `token` from it.
    - A step to **Place Order**: Executes a POST request to create an order.
    - A step to **Verify Placed Order**: Ensures that the order meets the expected criteria.
    - A step to **Verify eSIMs Creation**: Checks that the eSIMs are correctly generated.

 ## Parallel executions
 The test automation framework is configured to run in full parallelization in the `playwright.config.js` file, so the tests needed to be designed also taking that into consideration.
-For the API part this was achieved by implementing a base-api-fixture that performs the logging process and guaranteeing not common variables at highger levels and encapsulating the requiered objects on each test definition.
+For the API part this was achieved by implementing a `base-api-fixture` that performs the authentication process and guaranteeing not common variables at higher levels and encapsulating the required objects on each test definition.

 ### Testing Approach Modification
 According to the provided requirements, the original plan was to: